-In table layout, the status of the tables are shown with different colours:
+In the table layout, the status of the tables is shown with different colors:

 Green - Not occupied and available.

 Red- Occupied and the subtotal amount and time elapsed since the start of the bill in it will be shown.